 No health insurance exchange or producer affiliation - In order to maintain independence, we are not affiliated with any producer for a health insurance exchange or any health insurance company.
 We do maintain business affiliations with companies, producers and exchanges for coverage other than health insurance as regulated under the Affordable Care Act.

-No health insurance claim assistance - OnlineNavigator does not provide help with medical claims but we are pleased to refer Insnet for this purpose.
+No health insurance claim assistance - OnlineNavigator does not provide help with medical claims.

 No overlap of services - OnlineNavigator does not provide help with telephone enrollment support for health insurance plans where commercial insurance agents, Navigators or other service providers are already available.
 OnlineNavigator focuses on providing support that is not otherwise available.